Wacław Sierpiński: Career

 When World War I began in 1914, Sierpiński and his family were in Russia.
 To avoid the persecution that was common for Polish foreigners, Sierpiński spent the rest of the war years in Moscow working with Nikolai Luzin.
 Together they began the study of analytic sets.
 In 1916, Sierpiński gave the first example of an absolutely normal number.

 When World War I ended in 1918, Sierpiński returned to Lwów.
 However shortly after taking up his appointment again in Lwów he was offered a post at the University of Warsaw, which he accepted.
 In 1919 he was promoted to a professor.
 He spent the rest of his life in Warsaw.

 During the Polish–Soviet War (1919–1921), Sierpiński helped break Soviet Russian ciphers for the Polish General Staff's cryptologic agency.

 In 1920, Sierpiński, together with Zygmunt Janiszewski and his former student Stefan Mazurkiewicz, founded the mathematical journal Fundamenta Mathematicae.
 Sierpiński edited the journal, which specialized in papers on set theory.

 During this period, Sierpiński worked predominantly on set theory, but also on point set topology and functions of a real variable.
 In set theory he made contributions on the axiom of choice and on the continuum hypothesis.
 He proved that Zermelo–Fraenkel set theory together with the Generalized continuum hypothesis imply the Axiom of choice.
 He also worked on what is now known as the Sierpiński curve.
 Sierpiński continued to collaborate with Luzin on investigations of analytic and projective sets.
 His work on functions of a real variable includes results on functional series, differentiability of functions and Baire's classification.

-Sierpiński retired in 1960 as professor at the University of Warsaw, but continued until 1967 to give a seminar on the Theory of Numbers at the Polish Academy of Sciences.
+Sierpiński worked at the State Institute of Mathematics, which was incorporated into the Polish Academy of Sciences in 1952.
+He retired in 1960 as professor at the University of Warsaw, but continued until 1967 to give a seminar on the Theory of Numbers at the Polish Academy of Sciences.
 He also continued editorial work as editor-in-chief of Acta Arithmetica, and as a member of the editorial board of Rendiconti del Circolo Matematico di Palermo, Composito Matematica, and Zentralblatt für Mathematik.

 In 1964 he was one of the signatories of the so-called Letter of 34 to Prime Minister Józef Cyrankiewicz regarding freedom of culture.

 Sierpiński is interred at the Powązki Cemetery in Warsaw, Poland.